-Our favorite beverage, in its simplest form, is just ground coffee beans mixed with water.
-What determines how good it tastes – whether we get a sweet, complex, balanced and aromatic coffee or a sour or bitter one – depends on two things: the quality of the coffee beans and water, and how we choose to mix them.
-That last element can get pretty elaborate: the grind size, brew time, water temperature, brewing device, and more will all impact on our final cup.
+Coffee, in its simplest form, is ground beans and water.
+What determines whether we get a complex, balanced and aromatic coffee or a sour or bitter one – depends on bean and water quality and how they’re combined.
+This combination can involve grind size, brew time, water temperature, and brewing device.
+It also involves coffee brew ratios.

-And then, of course, there’s the brew ratio.
-This is the ratio of ground coffee to water, something that will affect your beverage’s strength, mouthfeel, and more.
+Your brew ratio is the ratio of ground coffee to water, something that will affect your beverage’s strength, mouthfeel, and more.
 So, let’s take a look at the importance of brew ratio to making great coffee.

 Lee este artículo en español Ratios de Preparación de Café: Lo Que Necesitas Saber

 Using an AeroPress and Clever coffee dripper to brew Salvadoran beans, roasted by THE BARN Berlin, in Estudio de Café, Barcelona.
 Credit: Coffee Capital

 A coffee’s flavor will vary depending on the recipe.
 Yes, the recipe – brewing coffee is like baking a cake.
 The amount of each ingredient you use matters.
 Just by adding or decreasing the amount of water or coffee, you can alter the coffee’s taste, viscosity, and more.